 This section covers the basic rules and event info for 40K championship as well as 40K individual challenges.
 For special events covered in the TSHFT Open and/or TSHFT Invitational, please check the appropriate tag for specific instructions.

 Since the main goal for TSHFT is competition, battle points are weighted heavily than some other elements of the game.
-This by no means is an indication that other hobby elements are not importance, it simply means that a detailed breakdown of the points is given to better qualify the generalship of each attendee.
+This is by no means is an indication that other hobby elements are not important, it just means that we think a detailed breakdown of the battle points is necessary to showcase the generalship of each attendee.

-The scoring system mirror the old GT system used in the US.
-A total of 200 points were available for players to garner following the system below:
+A total of 200 points were available for players to garner throughout a typical 2 days, 5 rounds tournament following the system below:

 Battle Points = 100

 TSHFT took a heavy emphasis in tactical play rather than list building.
-In this time of information advanced age, it is hard to distinguish the individual uniqueness in neither army building nor the amount effort an individual had put behind them.
-It is best proof how good a player is in the game by see how well they can adopt to different in game situations.
-The secondary objectives are introduced for this purpose.
-There are 6 of them total, but only 5 of which would be announced after 20 minutes into the round.
-Here is a break down of Secondary Objectives in detail:
+In this time of information advanced age, it is difficult to distinguish the individual uniqueness in either army building or the amount effort an individual had put behind them.
+Rather than send our players through a gauntlet of rounds to find out who had optimized the “best” list, we took the approach that the generalship is best proven in game.
+The secondary objective and the tertiary objectives are introduced for this purpose.

-* Dedicated transports neither count towards nor against any of the secondary objectives.
-E.G. A Loota squad destroying a Rhino will only yield 1 BP for “Mismatch”.
+* Dedicated transports neither count towards nor against any of the tertiary objectives.

 Paint Points = 50